 Projects funded by the TA Set-Aside program will be carried out under the same rules and procedures as a highway project on a federal-aid highway.
-This subjects all projects to, among other things, Davis-Bacon Act prevailing wage requirements and other federal-aid requirements applicable to projects on federal-aid highways (e.g., Build America, Buy America, planning, environmental review, letting, etc.).
+This subjects all projects to, among other things, Davis-Bacon Act prevailing wage requirements and other federal-aid requirements applicable to projects on federalaid highways (e.g., Build America, Buy America, planning, environmental review, letting, etc.).
 A project that may seem simple (like a simple local trail) will not necessarily be simple to complete if the project is funded through the TA Set-Aside program.
 Project sponsors should expect to devote considerable time and resources toward following the federal requirements necessary for their project to be successfully completed.
-See Section 6 of the Iowa Transportation Alternatives Set-Aside Program Guidance for more information about federal-aid highway project requirements.
+See Section 6 of this document for more information about federal-aid highway project requirements.